wiedehoeft/de.wiedehoeft.coderetreat/opencobol/README.md

 You can find it here.
 I have included a basic project structure and testing tools including the awesome Giles from coworker Jeff.
-If you want to play with Giles, simply open a PowerShell console and execute the “watch.ps1” file at the solution root.
+If you want to play with Giles, simply open a PowerShell console and execute the ï¿½watch.ps1ï¿½ file at the solution root.
 Start working through the problem and watch Giles instruct you on when you have a failing test.
 It is very cool.
-I’ll have a demo video of it up later this week.
+Iï¿½ll have a demo video of it up later this week.

 Here is the text of the kata: